pengshulin/mcush/test/README.md

 LICENSE
 =======
-* Free only for non-commerical use.
+* Free only for non-commercial purpose.
-* Commerical use is NOT AUTHORIZED!!!
+* Commercial use SHOULD BE AUTHORIZED!!!

 AUTHOR
 ======
 Peng Shulin <trees_peng@163.com>
-Shanghai, China 2017
+Shanghai, China 2018